Laurakj1000/Laurakj1000/README.md

-# Hi, I'm Laura K. Jones 👋
+Hi, I'm Laura K. Jones 👋

-### Senior Editor & AI Global Quality Reviewer | Micro1 Top 1% Vetted

-I am a **Senior Editor and Quality Reviewer** with over 25 years of experience in high-standard journalism, including tenures at **The Times** and **The Telegraph**.
-I leverage a "zero-error" mindset to ensure that AI-generated content meets the highest benchmarks for accuracy and human nuance.
+Senior Editor & AI Content Auditor | Linguistic Specialist I am a Senior Editor and Quality Reviewer with over 25 years of experience in high-standard journalism, including tenures at The Times, The Guardian, and The Sunday Telegraph.
+I apply a veteran's editorial eye to ensure AI-generated content is accurate, logical, and culturally resonant.

----

-## 🚀 My AI Focus
+🚀 Current AI Work
-I am currently bridging the gap between senior editorial standards and AI-first development through the **Micro1 AI-Powered Engineer** curriculum.
+I am currently working with Merit1 and Micro1 to bridge the gap between senior broadsheet standards and AI development.
+My focus is on dismantling the "uncanny valley" by ensuring LLMs maintain a sophisticated, human-centric voice.

-## Skills & Certifications
+Skills & Certifications

-Micro1 Certified: Familiar with AI-assisted editorial tools (Cursor).

-I specialise in:

-* **Model Alignment:** Providing high-level feedback for LLM training and RLHF.
+Editorial Auditing: High-level feedback for LLM training and RLHF via Merit1 and Micro1.

-* **Linguistic Precision:** Maintaining native mastery of British English syntax and cultural context.
+Linguistic Precision: Native mastery of British English syntax, satire, and cultural nuance.

+Fact-Checking: Decades of experience in high-pressure truth-verification for the UK national press.

-## 🛠️ Tech Stack & Tools
+🛠️ Tech Stack & Tools
-* **AI-First Workflow:** Cursor IDE, Micro1 Dashboard.
+AI Workflow: Cursor IDE, Micro1 Dashboard, Slack.
-* **Collaboration:** Slack.
-* **Quality Assurance:** Fact-checking, logical auditing, and linguistic refinement.

----
+Editorial: Google Workspace, Microsoft 365, GitHub.

 ## 📮 Get in Touch
 * **Professional Network:** [LinkedIn Profile](https://www.linkedin.com/in/laura-k-jones-6b01a611/)